 Country Portfolio Ethiopia

-In 2022, CFYE launched a Call for Solutions in Ethiopia to co-invest in innovative private sector-led initiatives that provide businesses with access to suitably skilled personnel and realize employment for youth.
-The below portfolio represents the winners of the first Call of Solutions.
+In 2022, CFYE launched a Call for Solutions in Ethiopia to co-invest in innovative private sector-led initiatives that provide businesses with access to suitably skilled personnel and realise employment for youth.
+The below portfolio represents the winners of the first Call for Solutions.
+The Country Lead is Abdissa Tegene.

 Ethiopia’s Job Market & Youth